mariusor/brutalinks/doc/INSTALL.md

 $ $EDITOR .env
 ```

-You need to set `API_URL` environment variable to the fedbox url from the previous step.
+You need to set `API_URL` environment variable to the URL at which FedBOX can be reached at.

 ## Running